LeagueSharp/LeagueSharp.SDK/README.md

 ===================
 We love pull requests!
 Here's a simple guide on how to get started.

- 1. Fork and clone LeagueSharp.CommonEx
+ 1. Fork and clone LeagueSharp.SDK

-  `git clone git@github.com:LeagueSharp/LeagueSharp.CommonEx.git`
+  `git clone git@github.com:LeagueSharp/LeagueSharp.SDK.git`

- 2. Push to your fork, and [submit a PR](https://github.com/LeagueSharp/LeagueSharp.CommonEx/compare)("pull request")
+ 2. Push to your fork, and [submit a PR](https://github.com/LeagueSharp/LeagueSharp.SDK/compare)("pull request")

 Here are some tips to get your pull request accepted.